We are what you once were.

 Those who have paid the Annual Use Fee to download the previous year's Original Edition and Monthly Revised Editions must pay the Annual Use Fee for the current year, if they wish to use the current year's Original Edition and Monthly Revised Editions.

-Where the Saint, rank, and color of the day are listed, together with any fast and abstinence applicable.
+Where the Saint, rank, and color of the day are listed, together with any fast and abstinence applicable in the fully traditional Catholic rite (1950).

 Listen to Gregorian Chant Provided to the TRADITIO Network by the St. John Schola for Gregorian Chant

-For Gregorian chant recorded live, we recommend the St. John Schola CD series: A Traditional Chapel Sings Gregorian Chant:
+For Gregorian chant recorded live in the universal MP3 audio format, we recommend the St. John Schola series: A Traditional Chapel Sings Gregorian Chant:

 Volume I: Christmas Matins of the Divine Office-An Abridgement (December 2006) Volume II: First Mass of Christmas (December 2006) Volume III: Fourth Sunday after Epiphany (January 2007) Volume IV: Pentecost (May 2007) Volumes I-IV: Box Collection (May 2007) Volume V: 14th Sunday after Pentecost (September 2007) Volume VI: 4th Sunday after Easter (February 2008) Volume VII: Basilica of Sts.
 Peter & Paul (January 2009) Volume VIII: Cantus Populares-Popular Chants (December 2009) Volumes V-VIII: Box Collection (December 2009) Volume IX: Holy Week and Easter (February 2011) Volume X: Feast of the Precious Blood (November 2012)

-Where the TRADITIO Network continuously offers for sale in a "silent auction" traditional Catholic books and compact discs that are typically hard to find and not listed on auction sites.
-Advance notice of this sale has been sent to those on our booksale E-mail list.
+Where the TRADITIO Network continuously offers for sale traditional Catholic books and compact discs that are typically hard to find.
+Advance notice of this sale is sent to those on our booksale E-mail list.
 If you would like advance notification of booksale announcements, simply E-mail your name and E-mail address to TRADITIO.

 Make a Donation to the TRADITIO Network's Apostolate